sftpgo/docs/docs/plugins.md

 - `notifier`, allows to receive notifications for supported filesystem events such as file uploads, downloads etc. and provider events such as objects add, update, delete.
 - `kms`, allows to support additional KMS providers.
 - `ipfilter`, allows to allow/deny access based on client IP.

+An `auth` plugin response must carry the login username: it creates or updates that account and the login continues with it.
+Mapping several login names onto a single account is a feature of [external authentication](external-auth.md).

 Full configuration details can be found [here](config-file.md).